 This philosophy is based on manufacturing processes, specifically those used by the Toyota Production System that was created in the late 1940s.
 To streamline procedures and reduce waste that didn’t offer any value to their customers, they focused on continuous improvement.
 They quickly found that this new approach increased their efficiency, productivity, production times, and costs.

-The term lean management was then coined in 1988 by John Krafcik, who had spent years working in and studying manufacturing plants.
+The term lean management was coined in 1988 by John Krafcik, who had spent years working in and studying manufacturing plants.
 Over the decades, this concept became increasingly popular in a variety of industries.
 Today, lean management remains a common business philosophy around the world.

-What is the lean management definition?
+What is the definition of lean management?

-- Understanding value from the end customer’s point of view
+- Understanding value from the end customer’s point of view.

-- Removing all waste from your business processes
+- Removing all waste from your business processes.

-- Continuing to improve your costs, team, and results
+- Continuing to improve your costs, team, and results.

 - Identify value